 What is Dolphin Cove?

-Dolphin Cove is a popular tourist attraction located in Ocho Rios Jamaica.
-It is a place where people can interact with marine animals including dolphins, stingrays, and sharks.
-They also have iguanas and a variety of species of birds that you can also interact with.
+Dolphin Cove is a popular tourist attraction located in Ocho Rios, Jamaica.
+It is a place where people can interact with marine animals, including dolphins, stingrays, and sharks.
+They also have iguanas and a variety of species of birds.

-Dolphin Cove is located about a five-minute drive from the popular Ocho Rios cruise port.
+Dolphin Cove is five minutes from the popular Ocho Rios cruise port.
 It is a great place to spend time while visiting the beautiful island.

-My family and I were on a cruise that stopped in Ocho Rios Jamaica.
-When I found out that we were visiting Jamaica, I started doing research on excursions that my family would enjoy.
-My daughter aged 6 really wanted to swim with the dolphins.
-That was something I also wanted to do.
-My son aged 2 and their father I know would not enjoy the experience.
-Even though they didn’t want to participate, they wanted to come and watch.
-I didn’t want to pay the expensive price of the shore excursion for family members that were not going to participate so I decided to book through the Dolphin Cove website.
+My family and I were on a cruise that stopped in Ocho Rios, Jamaica.
+When I discovered that we were visiting Jamaica, I started researching excursions that my family would enjoy.
+My daughter, aged 6, and I wanted to swim with the dolphins.
+My son, aged two would be afraid, I knew his father wouldn’t mind sitting out with him.
+Even though they weren’t participating, they would want to watch.
+I didn’t want to pay the high price of the shore excursion for family members that were not going to join, so I decided to book through the Dolphin Cove website.

 Booking through the website was easy.
-I did an online chat and was able to get a great offer.
-The original price to get into the park for people ages 3 and up was $69.00.
-They gave me the price of $70 to add the dolphin encounter.
+I spoke to an agent via an online chat and was able to get a great offer.
+The original price to get into the park for people ages three and up was $69.00.
+They added the dolphin encounter for $1, for a total price of $70 per person.
 I jumped on it and paid $70 for the three of us.
-My son aged 2 was free but was still able to participate in the dolphin encounter.
+My son aged 2, was free but was still able to participate in the dolphin encounter.
 I loved this idea because if he decided that he wasn’t afraid, he would be able to join us.

 The $70 included: